Joint and individual variation explained (JIVE) for integrated analysis of multiple data types: Introduction

 \section{Introduction}

-Many fields of scientific research now involve the analysis of high-dimensional data, in which a large number of variables are measured for a given set of experimental objects.
-In particular, there is an increasing prevalence of \emph{multi-block} data, in which multiple fundamentally disparate high-dimensional datasets are available for a common set of objects.
-In this paper we introduce JIVE, a general method for the integrated analysis of multi-block data.
+Many fields of scientific research now analyze high-dimensional data, in which a large number of variables are measured for a given set of experimental objects.
+Increasingly, those data include multiple high-dimensional data sets for a common set of objects.
+Table~\ref {tab1} gives very diverse examples of such data objects.
+In this context we refer to each data set as a \emph{data type} to indicate that it comes from a distinct mode of measurement or domain.

-While the JIVE method is broadly applicable, we focus on the analysis of biological data.
-In biomedical studies, a number of existing technologies may be used to collect diverse information on an organism or tissue sample.
+The motivation for this article is a particular application to biological data.
+In biomedical studies, a number of technologies now commonly collect diverse information on an organism or tissue sample.
 The amount of available biological data from multiple platforms and technologies is expanding rapidly.
-The 2011 Online Database collection of \emph{Nucleic Acids Research} lists 1330 publicly available databases that measure different aspects of molecular and cell biology \citep{Galberin}.
-Large online databases such as ArrayExpress \citep{Parkinson} and the UCSC Genome-browser \citep{Rhead} often contain multiple disparate datatypes collected from a common set of samples.
-Large-scale projects like The Human Connectome Project \citep{Sporns} and The Cancer Genome Atlas \citep{TCGA} focus on the integrated analysis of multi-block data.
+The 2011 Online Database collection of \emph{Nucleic Acids Research} lists 1330 publicly available databases that measure various aspects of molecular and cell biology \citepp{Galberin}.
+Large online databases such as ArrayExpress \citepp {Parkinson} and the UCSC Genome-browser \citepp{Rhead} often contain multiple data types collected from a common set of samples.
+Large-scale projects like The Human Connectome Project \citepp{Sporns} and The Cancer Genome Atlas \citepp{TCGA} focus on the integrated analysis of multiple data types.

-Well established multivariate methods can be used to separately analyze different datatypes measured on the same set of objects.
-However, individual analysis of each datatype will not capture associations and potential causal relationships between datatypes.
-Furthermore, each datatype can impart unique and useful information.
-There is a need for new methods that explore associations between multiple datatypes and combine data from multiple disparate sources when making inference about the objects.
-This motivates an exciting new area of statistical research.
+Well-established multivariate methods can be used to separately analyze different data types measured on the same set of objects.
+However, individual analyses will not capture the critical associations and potential causal relationships between data types.
+Furthermore, each data type can impart unique and useful information.
+There is a strong need for new statistical methods that explore associations between multiple data types and combine data from multiple sources when making inference about the objects.
+This motivates an interesting new area of statistical research.